Char Aznable: Creation

 Char Aznable was based on historic fighter-pilot Manfred von Richthofen who shared a similar nickname, "Red Baron".
-As a result, many of Char's actions were similar to Richtofen's during World War I since Tomino wanted to illustrate the chaos produced by wars in Gundam.
+As a result, many of Char's actions were similar to Richthofen's during World War I since Tomino wanted to illustrate the chaos produced by wars in Gundam.
 Amuro was introduced as an ordinary man in contrast to his rival the "Red Comet".
 This made Amuro hard to write as he was meant to oppose Char whom Tomino found more interesting.
 Tōru Furuya, who voiced Amuro, had fun in his work as during recordings of the series he befriended Char's voice Actor Shuichi Ikeda.
 However, he was not close to Tomino.
 Originally, Tomino did not want to include Amuro in Zeta Gundam and when trying to kill him, he failed to do it.
 As a result, he decided to put Amuro on a friendly relationship with Char.
 Furuya said that while Amuro also had popularity, he could not surpass his rival, Char, a common trait he sometimes find common in anime where there are rivalries.
 The name Char Aznable was inspired by Armenian-French singer and songwriter Charles Aznavour (シャルル・アズナヴール, Sharuru Azunavūru) and a character named Charkin in an earlier robot anime Reideen (ライディーン).